cs573-24s/a2-DataVis-7Ways/README.md

 ---
 The 3 libraries I used include: `Python, R, JavaScript` with tools including `d3, altair, plotly, seaborn, ggplot, lattice, and Flourish`.

-Other Requirements
----
-Your writeup (readme.md in the repo) should also contain the following:

-- Description of the Technical achievements you attempted with this visualization.
-  - Some ideas include interaction, such as mousing over to see more detail about the point selected.
-- Description of the Design achievements you attempted with this visualization.
-  - Some ideas include consistent color choice, font choice, element size (e.g. the size of the circles).

 # R + ggplot2 + R Markdown

 R is a language primarily focused on statistical computing.